 Nicola: My encounter with Bellamy Young on “Scandal” was a highlight.
 She is a fantastic human being.
 She knew my name and introduced herself right away, took me to every person on that set who she also knew by name and made me feel so special and welcomed.
 It just affirmed that Shondaland is where I want to be.

 “Success leaves clues … people who produce outstanding results do specific things to create those results.” – Tony Robbins

 Q: How important is business and marketing in your career?

-Nicola: We were fortunate that my husband came across an incredible career opportunity and transitioned into something a lot less physical than his previous years as an aerialist/acrobat.
+Nicola: It is critical and equally as important as honing your craft.
+We were fortunate that my husband came across an incredible career opportunity and transitioned into something a lot less physical than his previous years as an aerialist/acrobat.
 He is like a coach for your money; he creates a playbook based on your stats and helps you execute it.
 Not only are we becoming financially sound, we are being mentored on how to run a successful business and are developing ourselves.

 I’ve taken these concepts and began applying them to my business of acting.
 This is a key component to artists’ success.
 If you neglect to develop the business side of your acting career as diligently as you develop your skill of acting, it makes it very difficult to have sustainability.
 I literally know my numbers, how many auditions will lead to a typical booking in order to create my monthly needed income, and it has become somewhat predictable.

 Part of his training has been learning and developing his communication skills by attending one-on-one classroom training.
 I decided to attend with him and read every book he received.
 Best decision I ever made.

 Nicola: I have become a voracious reader, choosing to strengthen, inform and fortify my mind.
 By reading lessons on spirituality, relationships and life from game changers in our community, I’m shaping my perspective and understanding about human nature.